 Bled Castle: Bled, Slovenia

 For pure fairytale views, Lake Bled in Slovenia’s dramatic Julian Alps is one of the best Medieval castles in Europe.
-From the famous Bled Castle (Blejski Grad), you’ll have incredible views over the lake, village, and well-known island church.
+From the famous Bled Castle (Blejski Grad), you’ll have incredible views over one of the best lakes in Europe, as well as the village and a well-known island church.
 As the oldest castle in the country, this structure is quite striking, as are the 99 steps it takes to reach the ancient cliffside monument.

 Two courtyards link the castle buildings, and a 16th-century chapel can be found in one of them.
 A museum, restaurant, and wine cellar are other popular attractions within the castle.
 An old printing shop is also located onsite and offers a peek into the traditional art of wood printing with regular demonstrations.